-Congressman Brian Higgins says, "Roswell Park Cancer Institute is a special place, home to the best medical professionals and researchers fighting alongside those diagnosed with cancer each and every day.
-The new partnership between Roswell Park Cancer Institute and CIM, supported by Governor Cuomo, has the potential to revolutionize lung cancer treatment – giving more people the care and hope they deeply deserve and need.
+Congressman Brian Higgins says, "Roswell Park Comprehensive Cancer Center is a special place, home to the best medical professionals and researchers fighting alongside those diagnosed with cancer each and every day.
+The new partnership between Roswell Park Comprehensive Cancer Center and CIM, supported by Governor Cuomo, has the potential to revolutionize lung cancer treatment – giving more people the care and hope they deeply deserve and need.
 This partnership shows what is possible when the talent and ambition of doctors and researchers is combined with a will to improve the world around us – and it’s happening right here in Buffalo.”

 Lieutenant Governor Kathy Hochul says, “Today’s announcement is further evidence that the eyes of the world are on Buffalo like never before, bolstered by strategic investments and international relationships.
 By reaching across borders and bringing together the brightest minds in the medical research field, this first-in-the-nation project brings the real potential to save lives.”